The TreatmentResponseExperiment Class

 To resolve these issues, we designed and implement the

-(or TRE
+TreamtentResponseExperiment (or TRE for

 short)!